brandur/sorg/content/drafts/http-transactions.md

 );
 ```

+### Backend implementation (#implementation)

 The server route checks to see if the user exists.
 If so,
 it returns immediately.
 If not, it creates the user and
 user action, and returns.
-In both cases the transaction
+In both cases, the transaction
-commits successfully:
+commits successfully.

 ``` ruby
 put "/users/:email" do |email|